dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 ## Expired Obfuscated Script

 By default the obfuscated scripts can run in any machine and never expired.
-This behaviour can be changed by replacing runtime file `license.lic` in the output path `dist`
+This behaviour can be changed by replacing runtime file `dist/license.lic`

 First generate an expired license: